-A growing body of medical specialist say, 90% of the chronic patients they treat illnesses started not with a cough or cold but with fear.
+A growing body of medical specialists say, the majority of the chronic patients they treat illnesses started not with a cough or cold but with fear.
 Fear of losing a job, of old age, of money troubles, or of being exposed.
-Sometimes the fear is nothing more than a superficial anxiety; sometimes it is so deep seated that the patient himself denies its existence.
+Sometimes the fear is nothing more than superficial anxiety; sometimes it is so deep-seated that the patient himself denies its existence.
 Sooner or later these fears manifest themselves as “a clinical symptom.”
 The patient begins a series of rounds, doctor to doctor, taking injections, hormones, tranquillizers and tonics in search of for relief.

 We have all had that “sinking feeling,” haven’t we?
 We’ve all had our share of storms.
 There are various types of storms in life and each one takes us on a different course yet, God is always in control.